oneapi-src/ishmem/CONTRIBUTING.md

 ### Coding style

 The code style and consistency is maintained using `clang-format`.
-When submitting a contribution, please make sure that it adheres to the existing coding style by using the following command:
+When submitting a contribution, please ensure it adheres to the existing coding style by using the following command from the top-level directory of the repository:

 ```
 clang-format -style=file -i <FILE>
 ```

-This will format the code using the `.clang-format` file found in the top-level directory of this repository.

 ### Unit tests